20720 - GLOBAL SCENARIOS - MODULE 1 (GEOPOLITICS AND BUSINESS)

 d) Teamwork 2 (Geopolitical risk): up to 6 points

-The status of attending students is preserved only in the following exam sessions: December 2021 (exchange students), January 2022, February 2022, September 2022.
+The status of attending students is preserved only in the following exam sessions: December 2020 (exchange students), January 2021 (1st session), January 2021 (2nd session), September 2021.
 The status will expire in the following academic year.

 Students who are not included in the work teams are considered to be non-attending students.